The Role of IGFs Hormone in Glucose Metabolism and Diabetes Prevention

 Loti Labs Disclaimer

 Research suggests that the IGFs hormone plays an essential role in growth processes and glucose level regulation.
+IGF-1 is a peptide hormone with a molecular weight of approximately 7.6 kDa, which influences its biological activity and transport in the bloodstream.
 Studies indicate its significance in metabolic function maintenance in laboratory settings.
 This article explores the research findings on IGF function, potential benefits observed in studies, and research applications involving these compounds.
 Additionally, patients with higher baseline IGF-I levels exhibit a reduced risk of developing subsequent insulin glucose tolerance or type 2 diabetes post-acute myocardial infarction, emphasizing the need for further epidemiological research in this area.

 Key Takeaways